Trump, at Wisconsin rally, decries threats of violence as 'attack on democracy itself' after explosive devices sent to Dems

 His comments came just hours after apparent explosive devices were sent to a series of top Democratic politicians, including former President Barack Obama, former Attorney General Eric Holder and former Secretary of State Hillary Clinton.

-"My highest duty as president is to keep America safe," Trump told his audience at an airport in Mosinee.
+"My highest duty as president is to keep America safe," Trump told his audience at the Central Wisconsin Airport in Mosinee.
 "The federal government is conducting an impressive investigation, and we will find those responsible, and we will bring them to justice, hopefully very quickly."

 He continued: "Those engaged in the political arena must stop treating political opponents as being morally defective.
 The language of moral condemnation ... these are arguments and disagreements that have to stop.
 No one should carelessly compare political opponents to historical villians.
 It's got to stop.
 We should not mob people in public spaces or destroy public property.